vWernay/lua/README.md

 #### Tweaks/TODO:
 Ordered by priority.
+1. Optimize `binding` codegen and functions that use 'glm_i2v'.
 1. Utility API that resembles `glUniformMatrix*v`-style functions, i.e., extracting/parsing array of matrices/vectors.
 1. Cleanup testing scripts/environment and publish.
 1. Modify implementation to follow updated "Avoid taking the address of a 'TValue' field" (or reference) convention.